HermesBoots/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 Subclassing `list` to add a method.

 ## Exact Same Object
-Determining if instances is of a class but not its ancestors.
+Determining if instance is of a class but not its descendants.

+## Same Class or Inherit From
+Deteriming if instane is of a class or its descendants.